 While mom went for the new releases, I would head straight to the horror section.
 Among the famous slashes, their lesser-known (and lesser-quality) counterparts, and various titles of dubious caliber, I found a cover that stood out to 9-year-old me.

-On it was a gun-toting Emilio Estevez and a semi adorned with the face of the Green Goblin.
+On it was a gun-toting Emilio Estevez, menaced by a semi truck adorned with the face of the Green Goblin.
 I saw the movie had a soundtrack from AC/DC and was both written and directed by Stephen King.

 I was in.